guzzijones/coursera/kovriFFS.md

-# 3 month Kovri dev.
+# Proposal for Kovri Dev
 120 hours. (should protect against increases and decreases in value) ~ 12 weeks @ 10 hrs per week.

 #Why
-Over the last year Kovri/Monero has become my passion.
+* Over the last year Kovri/Monero has become my passion.
 I spend about 10 - 15 hours a week improving code and reading up on Kovri as well as Monero.
-Any bitcoin wallet worth a grain of salt already implements Tor.
+* Any bitcoin wallet worth a grain of salt already implements Tor.
 I2p being more decentralized should provide the needed protection for viable remote node usage.

 #What
 Assist Kovri/anonimal on a consistent basis.
 * Provide support for Kovri bugs and coding needs.
 * Currently I am working on the proxy server fixes in Kovri.
 Most of this work is already complete, testing is needed.
-* upcoming: learn lmbd to apply lmdb into kovri for address book initially.
+* Acquire new skills: learn lmbd to apply lmdb into kovri for address book initially.

 #Who
 Guzzi